kettanaito/naming-cheatsheet/README.md

 | `handleClickOutside` | | `handle` | `Click` | `Outside` |
 | `shouldDisplayMessage` | `should` | `Display` | `Message`| |

-> Keep in mind, that order of the contexts affects the core meaning of a variable.
-For example, `shouldUpdateComponent` means *you* are about to update a component, while `shouldComponentUpdate` tells you that *component* will update on itself, and you are but controlling whether it should.
+> **Note:** The order of the contexts affects the core meaning of a method.
+For example, `shouldUpdateComponent` means *you* are about to update a component, while `shouldComponentUpdate` tells you that *component* will update on itself, and you are but controlling whether it should do that right now.
-In other words, high context emphasizes the meaning of the variable.
+In other words, **high context emphasizes the meaning of the variable**.

 ## Actions
-Chosing proper action name may grant explicit descriptiveness to your methods.
-This is a good place to start when thinking about a method name.
+Chosing a proper action name may grant explicit descriptiveness to your methods.
+This is a good place to start when naming your methods.

 #### `get`
 Accesses data immediately (i.e. shorthand getter of internal data).